fstarnaud/ozp-documentation-wiki/Iteration-27.md

 ### Webtop
 * Discuss and look into users sharing dashboards views in webtop
 * Implement A11y CLI and ngAria for 508 compliance standards
+* Streamline behavior of clicking an app icon in the webtop toolbar between both grid and desktop views [#577][#596]
+* Remove the "minus" icon from the app chrome [#595]

 ### IWC
 *